kunitoki/popsicle/README.rst

 .. code-block:: bash

-  pip3 install juce
+  pip3 install popsicle

-Make sure you have a recent *pip* if you are on BigSur intel.
+Make sure you have a recent *pip*.

 -----------------
 Build From Source
 -----------------

-Clone the repository recursively as JUCE is a submodule
+Clone the repository recursively as JUCE is a submodule.

 .. code-block:: bash